Aggregation over Metric Spaces: Proposing and Voting in Elections, Budgeting, and Legislation: Formal Model

-\mypara{Voters, ideal elements, and inferred weak orders} We assume $n$ voters, where voter $i$ corresponds to an element $v_i \in X$.
+We assume $n$ voters, where voter $i$ corresponds to an element $v_i \in X$.
 We refer to $v_i$ as the \emph{ideal element} of voter $i$, interpreted as her most-preferred element of the metric space.
-Based on the ideal element $v_i$, and the metric itself, we infer a ranking over the whole metric space, where, for each two element $x, y \in X$, voter $i$ \emph{prefers} $x$ to $y$ (i.e., rank $x$ higher than $y$) if and only if $d(v_i, x) < d(v_i, y)$.
+Based on the ideal element $v_i$, and the metric itself, we infer a ranking over the whole metric space, where, for each two elements $x, y \in X$, voter $i$ \emph{prefers} $x$ to $y$ (i.e., ranks $x$ higher than $y$) if and only if $d(v_i, x) < d(v_i, y)$.
+A voter is indifferent to elements $x$ and $y$ for which $d(v_i, x) = d(v_i, y)$.
 Slightly overloading the notation, we use $v_i$ to denote both the ideal element and this inferred weak ranking of voter $i$ (the two cases will always be clear from the context).